 Solving the challenges of traditional optics

 Today’s optics are typically composed of many optical elements.
 These elements correct geometric and chromatic aberrations that arise when using a single lens.
 Assembling more lenses can further correct these deviations but there’s a trade-off: Additional weight, thickness and cost of the device.

 Traditional optics have therefore hit a wall: Their size can no longer be reduced significantly for cameras inside thin devices (smartphones, tablets, etc.).

-Lenses in smart devices are small and plastic (for the most part), and do not have the quality of a full-sized optical system, especially for low-light and night-time pictures.
+Lenses in smart devices are small and plastic (for the most part), and do not have the quality of a full-sized optical system, especially for low-light images.
 As sensors and pixels get smaller, the probability of blur and other aberrations in pictures increases.

 Algolux Virtual Lens